-4.7 Homework
+4.6 Homework

 At our School, teachers provide opportunities for extended learning and homework when it is appropriate and pertinent to a pupil's needs.
-For example, a homework 'menu' may be offered where pupils' can choose a range of activities linked in with their learning experiences for the half term.
 Some pupils may be provided with weekly or fortnightly tasks as linked to the core subjects and some pupils may be provided with revision booklets to complete in preparation for the exam period.
-All pupils are encaged to read regularly at home.
+All pupils are encouraged to read regularly at home.